itsluap/books/the_wrong_answer/chapters/chapter-03-home-compliance.md

 She typed: Who?

-A third bubble formed and dissolved without text—then reappeared as a simple image she'd seen on lockers: a tree with roots that spread like questions.
+A third bubble formed and dissolved without text—then reappeared as a simple image—the roots symbol she'd seen on lockers: a tree with roots that spread like questions.

 Mara’s scalp prickled.
 She typed one word: Who?